suitux/fluent-dns/README.md

 of mounting a DNS server
 using the library [dns2](https://github.com/song940/node-dns) and reduces it to a `npm start`.

+The functionality it's basic.
+It's a DNS that actuates like /etc/hosts file. (c:\Windows\System32\Drivers\etc\hosts. on windows)

+First, the DNS will search in his `./shared/db/dns-entries.json` entries.
+If the entry is not found, it will search it on a real DNS (8.8.8.8) and will resolve it.

 ## Installation

 Download this repository.